TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Introduction

 The Hubble tension is arguably one of the most pressing open problems in cosmology \citep[e.g.,][and references therein.]{Cosmoverse}.
-The tension between the Hubble Constant H$_0$ inferred from early and late universe probes has surpassed the canonical 5-$\sigma$ threshold for a statistically significant discrepancy.
-If the tension is not due to yet unidentified systematic errors, it implies that new physics is required, beyond the canonical flat $\Lambda$CDM.
+The tension between the Hubble constant H$_0$ inferred from early- and late-universe probes has surpassed the canonical 5$\sigma$ threshold for a statistically significant discrepancy.
+If the tension is not due to as yet unidentified systematic errors, it implies that new physics is required beyond the canonical flat $\Lambda$CDM.

-In order to quantify whether the tension is due to systematic errors, methods to measure H$_0$ independent of the traditional local distance ladder and the sound horizon at recombination are especially valuable.
+In order to quantify whether the tension is caused by systematic errors, methods for measuring H$_0$ independently of the traditional local distance ladder and the sound horizon at recombination are especially valuable.
 Among these, the so-called time-delay cosmography stands out \citep{Refsdal64,Treu16,Treu22,Shajib24}.
-It is completely independent of all other methods, it measures distances that are large enough to be unaffected by local over/underdensities and peculiar motions, and yet are small enough to be regarded as a late-time probe.
+It is completely independent of all other methods, it measures distances that are large enough to not be affected by local over or underdensities and peculiar motions, but are small enough to be regarded as a late-time probe.

-State-of-the-art time-delay cosmography relies on stellar velocity dispersion measurements of the galaxies acting as deflectors \citep{treu02b,koopmans03,shajib18,Yildirim20,birrer20,Shajib23} to break the mass-sheet degeneracy \citep{Falco85}.
-However, the requirements for stellar velocity dispersion measurements for time-delay cosmography are much more stringent than for galaxy evolution studies.
-The relative error on H$_0$ is approximately double the relative error on stellar velocity dispersion, and thus one needs to control systematic errors and covariances between measurements at the percent level or better in order to achieve the 2\% precision and accuracy required to distinguish between the Planck \citep{Planck_collab_2018} and SH0ES measurements \citep{Riess22}.
-Motivated by this requirement, our team carried out a detailed investigation of stellar velocity dispersion kinematics. \citet{Knabel_Mozumdar_2025} showed that using carefully curated stellar template libraries and methods it is possible to achieve sub-percent accuracy, if spectra of sufficient SNR and resolution are available.
+The most advanced time-delay cosmography relies on measurements of the stellar velocity dispersion of galaxies that act as deflectors \citep{treu02b,koopmans03,shajib18,Yildirim20,birrer20,Shajib23} to break the mass-sheet degeneracy \citep{Falco85}.
+The requirements for measurements of the stellar velocity dispersion for time-delay cosmography are much more stringent than for galaxy evolution studies, however.
+The relative error on H$_0$ is approximately twice the relative error on the stellar velocity dispersion, and the systematic errors and covariances between measurements therefore need to be controlled at the percent level or better in order to achieve the 2\% precision and accuracy required to distinguish between the Planck \citep{Planck_collab_2018} and `Supernovae, HO, for the Equation of State of Dark energy' (SH0ES) measurements \citep{Riess22}.
+Motivated by this requirement, our team carried out a detailed investigation of the systematics of the stellar velocity dispersion in \citet{Knabel_Mozumdar_2025} and showed that a subpercent accuracy can be reached with curated stellar template libraries and methods when spectra with a sufficient S/N and resolution are available.